ryan01131496/enterprise-monitoring-platform/README.md

 # Enterprise Monitoring Platform

-A documentation-first portfolio project demonstrating the architecture and design of a centralized monitoring platform built with a Central Server and Agent model.
+A generalized architecture case study of a centralized monitoring platform built with a Central Server and Agent model.

-The platform illustrates how monitoring data is collected from distributed hosts, centralized for management, and presented through a unified dashboard.
-It focuses on software architecture, engineering design, and platform concepts without exposing proprietary implementation details.
+This repository presents architectural concepts, engineering decisions, and platform design approaches for centralized monitoring systems.
+All technical content has been generalized from professional engineering experience and intentionally excludes proprietary implementation details.

 ---

 ## Architecture

-The platform consists of a Central Server and multiple monitoring Agents.
+The platform follows a modular architecture centered around a Central Server and multiple monitoring Agents.

-* Agents collect metrics and service status from monitored hosts.
-* The Central Server receives and manages monitoring data.
+Monitoring Agents collect metrics and service health information from distributed hosts, while the Central Server aggregates monitoring data, coordinates monitoring services, and provides a unified operational view.

-* Monitoring information is aggregated into a unified dashboard.
-* Push- and pull-based communication support flexible data collection.
-* WebSocket enables real-time monitoring updates.
+The architecture combines push- and pull-based communication to support flexible monitoring scenarios and uses WebSocket for real-time status updates.

 ```text
                 +----------------------+